Immigration Psychological Evaluations

 I focus on:

-• Accurate Reporting: To covey your experience either in your country of origin, or here in America.
+Accurate Reporting: To covey your experience in your country of origin or in America.

-• Quality: Professional reports free for errors, and mistakes
+Quality: Professional reports are free of errors and mistakes

 The Process: